Valieva gamely presses on amid Olympic doping controversy

 It hasn’t always been easy to plug along as the world implodes around her, though.
 On several occasions, the stress appeared to have gotten to Valieva, including a moment during Saturday’s practice session when she fell during a triple axel and eventually skated to the boards and tearfully hugged her embattled coach, Eteri Tutberidze.

-“She’s a strong girl,” offered Russian ice dancer Victoria Sinitsina, who along with her partner, Nikita Katsalapov, have tried to provide Valieva some much-needed support as three men in a Beijing hotel decide the fate of her Olympic dreams.
+“Kamila is a strong girl,” offered Russian ice dancer Nikita Katsalapov, who along with her partner, Victoria Sinitsina, have tried to provide Valieva some much-needed support as three men in a Beijing hotel decide the fate of her Olympic dreams.

-“I told her to calm down,” Sinitsina said, “even if it’s a hard situation right now.”

 One way or another, Valieva will know soon whether she will be allowed to compete in the women’s short program on Tuesday.
-A decision by CAS is expected roughly 24 hours before the overwhelming favorite to win the gold medal is due on the ice at Capital Indoor Stadium.
+A decision by CAS is expected roughly 24 hours before the overwhelming favorite to win the gold medal is due on the ice at Capital Indoor Stadium; she drew the 26th starting spot Sunday among the 30 in the event.

-“Victoria had a few minutes to share some words with her, and Kamila is a strong girl so she is going to be fine,” Katsalapov said. “(Victoria) asked her to, like, calm down just a little bit, even if it’s a hard situation around her.”
+“Victoria had a few minutes to share some words with her,” Katsalapov said. “(Victoria) asked her to, like, calm down just a little bit, even if it’s a hard situation around her right now.”

 Valieva has yet to speak to the media since the news conference following the Russians’ team gold, when the seemingly unbeatable star looked every bit the precocious teenager.
-In between questions, she was snapping photos and texting with friends on her pink-cased cellphone, while squeezing tightly the plush Bing Dwen Dwen mascot given to each of the medalists.
+Between questions, she was snapping photos and texting with friends on her pink-cased cellphone, while squeezing tightly the plush Bing Dwen Dwen mascot given to each medalist.

 Her joy was unmistakable: “We all did such a good job,” she gushed.
 “I’m very proud of my team.”

-Now, all of their gold medals hang in the balance, unlikely to be decided until long after the Olympics have ended.
+Now, all their gold medals hang in the balance, unlikely to be decided until long after the Olympics have ended.

 The closed-loop system of the Olympic bubble, put in place to minimize the spread of COVID-19, has had the unintended consequence of giving Valieva some peace away from the rink.
 There are no people staking out the Olympic Village, trying to get even the shortest sound bite, providing her a bit of sanctuary from the nonstop news cycle.